An Introduction to Digital Audio

 Although a low-pass filter will theoretically remove aliasing, in practice problems occur due to the properties of electronic components that potentially degrade the quality of the signal once anti-aliased.

-Quantisation errors occur during sampling where the areas between samples hold no data unlike an analogue signal which has constant data.
-Each sample is rounded up to the nearest value which in turn deviates from the original source signal.
-As a result this produces audible noise, known as quantisation noise.
+Quantisation errors occur during sampling where the areas between samples hold no data, as opposed to an analogue signal which is a constant stream of values.
+Each digital sample is rounded up to the nearest value which in turn deviates from the original source signal.
+The result of this is audible artifacts, known as quantisation noise.

-In digital systems, if the input signal is silent, then the result is digital silence; a sample of value 0.
+In digital systems if the input signal is silent, then the result is digital silence; a sample of value 0.
 However, with a sinusoidal wave input the rounding up of values creates an audible effect, the granulation effect, especially as the waves decay to zero.
-This noise is similar to that of quiet tape and is common on analogue magnetic tape.
+This noise is similar to the hiss of quiet or silent tape being played.

-The more accurate the sample reading compared with the input wave file then the lesser the chances of quantisation.
+The more accurate the sample reading then the less need there is for quantisation.
 The bit depth (see below) is the range of accuracy the sample can be read at.

-A common method of reducing quantisation noise is a technique called dither.
+Dither is a common technique used to reduce quantisation noise.
 Dither adds an element of very low-level noise to a signal prior to analogue-to-digital conversion.
 This noise forces the quantisation process to jump between adjacent levels at random.
-It adds the noise, which is a random signal, to the wanted audio signal.
 The audible effect is known as soft-landing as the grittiness is converted into a soft pool of low-level noise, which is far more natural on the human ear.

-Dither is not generally considered necessary at higher bit depths, such as 20-bit and above, as the human ear cannot hear quantisation errors at this quality.
+Dither is not generally considered necessary at higher bit depths, such as 20-bit and above, as the human ear is not as susceptible to quantisation errors at this quality.
 However when converting to 16-bit and lower, dither becomes necessary to maintain high audible quality.

 Digital distortion (Clipping)